Visit Bees N Blooms

 Q: Do you have restroom facilities?

-A: Yes, we have portable toilets, one that is ADA accessible, on-site during the peak season from mid-April through mid-October.
+A: Yes, we have portable toilets, including one that is ADA accessible, on-site during the peak season from mid-April through mid-October.

 Q: Are there ticks?

 A: Yes, there are a few ticks in this part of the county.
 We find mostly dog ticks (which do not carry Lyme disease).
 Infrequently, we see the smaller deer ticks (the Lyme disease carriers), and we have not seen these ticks for the last four years, as the deer are not frequenting our property as much as they used to.
 Peak months for ticks are May and June.
 We mostly find them (or they find us!) in areas with tall grass, so it’s fairly easy to avoid them by staying on the gravel pathways or mowed areas and avoiding brushing up against tall vegetation.
+We have never seen a tick in the Labyrinth turf area.

 Q: Are there snakes?